Gumelnița culture: Geography

 The Gumelniţa culture was part of the broader Gumelniţa-Kodžadermen-Karanovo VI complex.
 This evolved out of the earlier Boian, and Karanovo V cultures.
 Gumelniţa-Kodžadermen-Karanovo VI is also aggregated with the Varna culture.
 The Gumelniţa culture was supplanted by the Cernavodă culture in the early 4th millennium BC.

 Periodization

 "One of the most flourishing civilizations from the last half of the 5th millenium[sic] BC is (next to the Ariuşd Cucuteni – Tripolie complex) Gumelniţa Culture... absolute chronology, still under discussion, according to the latest calibrated data, assigns this culture (as mentioned above) to the limits of the last half of the 5th millenium[sic] BC and maybe to early 4th millenium[sic] BC." — Silvia Marinescu-Bîlcu, Gumelniţa Culture.

-This matches exactly the view of Blagoje Govedarica (2004).
+This matches the view of Blagoje Govedarica (2004).

 The first periodization of Gumelniţa culture was suggested by VI.
 Dumitrescu who split the civilization of Gumelniţa into two phases: A and B. Later on, Dinu V. Rosetti divided the civilization into Al, A2 and B1, B2.